mirrorer/afl/experimental/experiments_readme.txt

   - libpng_no_checksum  - a sample patch for removing CRC checks in libpng.

+  - post_library        - an example of how to build postprocessors for AFL.

 Note that the minimize_corpus.sh tool has graduated from the experimental/ directory and is now available as ../afl-cmin.